digiboid/syncread/README.md

 - When switching pages quickly, syncread may temporarily report being on the first page
 - Flickering on windows terminal

+# Known feature requests
+- allow to point to mpv binary manually

 ## Building from Source
 ```bash
 git clone https://github.com/digiboid/syncread.git